iden3/rollup/README.md

 Each batch takes around 45 seconds to 1 minute to be forged by an operator.

-On-chain transactions take 2 forged batches to be included, and off-chain transactions take between 1 and 2 batches -- making off-chain transactions slightly faster.
+On-chain, Ethereum transactions take 2 batches to be executed, and off-chain, zkrollup transactions take between 1 and 2 batches -- making off-chain transactions slightly faster to execute.

 To keep track of the latest rollup state see [here](https://zkrollup.iden3.net/state).